ELS-RD/kernl/experimental/benchmarks/README.md

 `Torchinductor` is still in prototype stage, results may be different with final version.
 We are using the version included in PyTorch nightly for this benchmark.
-The dependency of this project is an older version not requiring nightly version as we only need `Torchdynamo`.
+The dependency of this project is an older version not requiring nightly version as we only need `TorchDynamo`.
 Project info on https://github.com/pytorch/torchdynamo even if code is not anymore updated in this repo.

 We tried several disabled by default optimizations but none of them worked: